Biomedical engineering meets radiology meets genetics

 Saltzman has been pursuing interdisciplinary research since his graduate school days, studying chemical engineering and then medical engineering to become a biomedical engineer.
 Immersion in the two worlds of engineering and medicine, he says, paved the way to being a collaborative scientist.
 “So much of it is about understanding the culture and understanding the language that people use,” he says.

 “Many easy problems have been solved, so the problems we’re working on now are much harder.
 That’s why many of them involve collaborative teams of people—often people with different kinds of expertise,” Saltzman says.
-So-called easy problems have their questions and answers in the same discipline, where hard problems draw both from multiple fields.
+So-called easy problems have their questions and answers in the same discipline, whereas hard problems draw both from multiple fields.
 “Peter [Glazer] and I have very little overlap in terms of our scientific disciplines, but as a team we could make progress on problems that neither one of us could easily do alone,” Saltzman says.

 Glazer and Saltzman’s collaboration has been prolific—producing papers, patents, and partnerships—and it’s now becoming prototypical.
 Yale, Saltzman says, is “a sprawling university—intellectually—but a pretty compact university, and one where community is really valued.
 It’s big enough that there are all sorts of different people here—with all different sorts of expertise—but it’s small enough that they’re not all that hard to find.”
-A multidisciplinary environment is, perhaps paradoxically, where researchers such as Quijano, Ricciardi, Saltzman, and Glazer are finding their niche.
+A multidisciplinary environment is, perhaps paradoxically, where such researchers as Quijano, Ricciardi, Saltzman, and Glazer are finding their niche.

 “It’s just essential for me to collaborate with people,” Saltzman says.
 “I couldn’t be competitive if I didn’t.”